OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 [ `view` | `write` | `public` ]* `func` ( *type1, type2, ...*) (-> *returntype*)?

+[ `view` | `write` ] `closure` `(` *type*, *type*, ... `)` (`->` *returntype*`)?

 > A reference to a function, while `public` can be included a type declaration, it has no effect on the internal type.

-[ `view` | `write` ] `closure` `(` *type*, *type*, ... `)` (`->` *returntype*`)?

-> an alias for the function type.

 *ident*